impeccableai/axii-examples/tasks/drop_columns/README.md

 # Drop columns from CSV file
 ## Description
-This script removes specified columns from a CSV file.
+This Task removes specified columns from a CSV file.
 The input file is specified with the `--input` flag, and the output file is specified with the `--output` flag.
 The columns to be removed can be specified by their indices or names using the `--drop_columns` flag.
 The delimiter and whether the file has a header or not can also be specified.

 ### Example
 `Input`: